Marriott Data Breach: How 500 Million People Might Be Affected

 Marriott Hotels were the target of a four-year-long data breach that ultimately affected 500 million guests.The Marriott data breach gave the hackers entry to the Marriott reservation system, thus infiltrating all Marri ott’s Starwood subsidiaries.
-On the heels of the Yahoo data breach, the Marriott hack is another large-scale loss.
+On the heels of the Yahoo data breach, the Marriott cyber attack is another large-scale loss.
 Along with personal details stolen, hackers grabbed credit card numbers, phone numbers, passport numbers, dates of birth, and arrival and departure dates.
 This data breach is particularly sensitive because of the added component of travel records stolen indicating who traveled where, when, and with whom.

 When Was the Marriott Data Breach?

-The Marriott hotel data breach occurred sometime during 2014 and continued until 2018 when it was discovered and reported around September 8, 2018.
+The Marriott hotel breach occurred sometime during 2014 and continued until 2018 when it was discovered and reported around September 8, 2018.
 Cybersecurity experts reviewed the hotel chain’s security protocols and found them lacking, thus why perpetrators were able to continue accessing data for four years.
 High ranking officials fear that this Marriot hack was instituted by a foreign nation looking to monitor travel plans for diplomats and other government officials.
 No official statement has been made and no arrests to date, but there are hints that China was involved.

 Marriott hotel Data Breach: Am I Affected?